triton-inference-server/server/docs/rate_limiter.md

 ### Resources

-Resources are just names with a corresponding count.
-By default instance uses no rate-limiter resources.
-By listing a resource/count the instance indicates that it requests that many resources to be available on the instance device before it can be allowed to execute.
-When under execution the specified many resources are allocated to the instance only to be released when the execution is over.
-The available number of resources is, by default, the max across all instances that list that resource (and so must be adjusted each time an instance is added/removed).
-For example, assume three loaded model instances A, B and C each specifying the following resource counts for a single device:
+Resources are identified by a unique name and a count indicating the number of copies of the resource.
+By default, model instance uses no rate-limiter resources.
+By listing a resource/count the model instance indicates that it requires that many resources to be available on the model instance device before it can be allowed to execute.
+When under execution the specified many resources are allocated to the model instance only to be released when the execution is over.
+The available number of resource copies are, by default, the max across all model instances that list that resource (and so must be adjusted each time a model instance is added/removed).
+For example, assume three loaded model instances A, B and C each specifying the following resource requirements for a single device:

 ```
 A: [R1: 4, R2: 4]